-Now clearly, the “green energy” boom must go bust given current technology and the fact that it exists purely due to heavy (and heavy-handed) government support, but even so, if the Town had acted then, it might now be in a position to save itself before the inevitable crash.
+Now clearly, the “green energy” boom must go bust, given current technology and the fact that it exists purely due to heavy (and heavy-handed) government support, but even so, if the Town had acted on my proposal then, it might now be better positioned to save itself before the inevitable crash.

 Because the Town failed to explore this option — or any other option that did not involve obtaining a “payday” loan to cover short-term expenses using long-term debt, I see only three options remaining.

 The Town must immediately break off the insane eminent domain acquisition of Liberty Utilities.
 This will save some money that would otherwise have been wasted on attorneys.
 Once they do that, they should without a moment’s delay offer to sell Liberty Utilities the wastewater system.

 This would bring the Town much-needed cash, free the Town from its continued mismanagement of the wastewater system, save the Town the expense of out-sourcing the billing for the wastewater system, consolidate all retail water deliveries within Liberty Utilities’ service area with Liberty Utilities (as the law and contractual agreements state they must be), and get our wastewater system into the hands of someone with actual knowledge about running it, so we don’t find ourselves one day facing the same mess we see in Victorville.

 The Town must also sell any water rights it owns to Liberty Utilities, such as those it obtained in the purchase of the Apple Valley Country Club.
 Aside from any immediate financial benefit, this once again consolidates fresh-water delivery back with Liberty Utilities.